Scalingo/documentation/source/languages/php/buildpack/index.html.md

 Overview
 --------

-The PHP buildpack provided by Appsdeck is based on Nginx and PHP-FPM.
+The PHP buildpack provided by Scalingo is based on Nginx and PHP-FPM.

 Detection
 ---------